Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

 The reason is the same as Warrior's.
 And Throwing Weapon deals more damage than other 1-H ranged weapons.

 Beast Tamers are much tougher than archers, so they can stand at more dangerous places.

+Another import reason for using throwing weapons is that, ideally tamers should use one skill every turn, and using a ranged weapon allows them to find a better position for both attacking and utilizing skills in one turn.
+(2020/9/14)

 - **Air Dragon**